8 Myths about Storage Spaces

 Well, if you do not have Windows OS, and you have only 1 disk, then none.
 For those having or planning to have at least 2 disks (plus OS drive) it can:

 - Increase the speed of your local storage.
 As multiple disks work in parallel for better resulting speed.

-- Get resiliency to failure of any ONE disk.
+- Get resiliency to failure of a (one) disk.
 Or two failed disks if you choose three-way mirroring.
-That can SAVE you from losing your data if you do not have a backup (you should have a backup).
-Or from ugly downtime caused by disk failure, and time is money.
+That can save you from losing your data if you do not have a backup (you should have a backup).
+Or from ugly downtime caused by a disk failure.

 - Consolidate many DIFFERENT disks into only few big, fast, resilient virtual drives, taking less drive letters.

 - Ability to expand the storage capacity and speed by adding new physical disks, without changing ANY application or database settings – transparent to any software you use, no config changes needed in them, they will just see an “old” drive drive just got bigger and faster.

 - On SAME physical disks you can have a fast “simple” (striping) virtual disks for temporary stuff, eg. temp db database, scratch disks, temp folder, and at the same time, over same disks you can create resilient “mirror” or “parity” virtual drive which protects your data from at least one disk failure.
 You can eg. place more important data to that virtual disk which is a tiny bit slower, but resilient to disk failure.